ska-sa/katgpucbf/doc/maths.rst

 Frequencies
 -----------
 This package works only in positive baseband frequencies, and is unaware of heterodyne systems.
-Where necessary, the signal will need to be mapped to this range before being provided as input.
-As an example, MeerKAT L-band digitisers receive signal in the range 856–1712 MHz, but mix it down to 0–856 MHz by negating every second sample.
+Where necessary, the signal will need to be mixed to this range before being provided as input.
+As an example, MeerKAT L-band digitisers receive signal in the range 856–1712 MHz, but mix it down to 0–856 MHz by negating every second sample (the digital equivalent of a 856 MHz mixing signal).

+This has implications for :ref:`delay compensation <math-delay>`.

 Complex voltages
 ----------------
-A wave with frequency :math:`\omega` and wave number :math:`k` is considered to have a phasor of
+A wave with frequency :math:`f` and wave number :math:`k` is considered to have a phasor of

 .. math::

-   e^{(\omega t - kz)j}
+   e^{(2\pi ft - kz)j}

 where :math:`t` is time and :math:`z` is position.
 In particular, phase measured at a fixed position (an antenna) increases with time.